Cornucopia (concert tour): Background and concept

-Björk performing at Victoria Park in London on May 27, 2018, during the All Points East Festival.
+Björk performing at Victoria Park in London on 27 May 2018, during the All Points East Festival.

 On 27 May 2018, Björk kicked off her Utopia tour in London after performing two dress rehearsals in her hometown of Reykjavik.
 The tour lasted throughout the summer and hit many European music festivals, ending in Rome on 30 July 2018.

-On 12 November 2018, Björk announced her new theatrical production / concert tour Cornucopia at The Shed, a new performing arts venue opening in Manhattan's Hudson Yards neighborhood in the Spring of 2019.
+On 12 November 2018, Björk announced her new theatrical production / concert tour Cornucopia at The Shed, a new performing arts venue opening in Manhattan's Hudson Yards neighborhood in the spring of 2019.
 She described it as her "most elaborate stage concert yet, where the acoustic and digital will shake hands, encouraged by a bespoke team of collaborators".
 On the musical side, these collaborators include the seven member female Icelandic flute ensemble Viibra, percussionist Manu Delago, harpist Katie Buckley, and Bergur Þórisson on electronics, all of whom performed on Björk's 2018 Utopia tour.
-The show will be directed by Lucrecia Martel with stage design by Chiara Stephenson and digital visual design by Tobias Gremmler.
-The creative team for Cornucopia is rounded out by Margrét Bjarnadóttir (choreography), Bruno Poet (lighting design), Iris Van Herpen and Olivier Rousteing (costume design), Gareth Fry (sound design), John Gale (sound engineering), and artist James Merry, who has been a frequent collaborator and mask maker for Björk since 2011.
+The show was directed by Lucrecia Martel with stage design by Chiara Stephenson and digital visual design by Tobias Gremmler.
+The creative team for Cornucopia was rounded out by Margrét Bjarnadóttir (choreography), Bruno Poet (lighting design), Iris Van Herpen and Olivier Rousteing (costume design), Gareth Fry (sound design), John Gale (sound engineering), and artist James Merry, who has been a frequent collaborator and mask maker for Björk since 2011.
 Members of The Shed (called "Shed Movers") received early ticket access.
 Also unannounced was what material Björk will be playing at Cornucopia as her 2017 album, Utopia, was not referenced during the press release though the promotional art for the tour had the singer in the same outfit featured in her "Utopia" music video.
-On 8 January 2019, The New York Times reported the opening of The Shed as 5 April 2019, with Björk's Cornucopia opening a month later on 6 May and running for 8 performances, concluding on 1 June 2019.
+On 8 January 2019, The New York Times reported the opening of The Shed as 5 April 2019, with Björk's Cornucopia opening a month later on 6 May 2019 and running for 8 performances, concluding on 1 June 2019.

 On 29 April 2019, The Hamrahlid Choir was announced as part of Cornucopia's lineup, conducted by Þorgerður Ingólfsdóttir.
 Björk herself was once a member of the famous choir and utilized them for the Utopia track "Body Memory".
 Airfare for the 50-person choir was provided by the Icelandic government, with Minister of Education Lilja Alfreðsdóttir saying, "the state often strengthens cultural events" and "this will be very good for all parties".
 This news broke as part of an update to The Shed's digital program for Björk's Cornucopia which also announced new versions of classic Björk tracks "Isobel" and "Mouth's Cradle" prepared by Utopia's co-producer, Arca.

 The day after the show opened, Björk confirmed to Dazed her plans to tour Cornucopia around the globe.
-On May 24, 2019, it was announced that the show would continue as a concert tour with additional shows in Mexico City.
-On August 5, 2019, Björk announced five additional arena shows for the tour, taking place in Belgium, Luxembourg, England, Scotland and Ireland.
+On 24 May 2019, it was announced that the show would continue as a concert tour with additional shows in Mexico City.
+On 5 August 2019, Björk announced five additional arena shows for the tour, taking place in Belgium, Luxembourg, England, Scotland and Ireland.